Healthy Life Trainer

 • Making the sugar syrup: In a saucepan, add sugar, water, and lemon juice over medium to high heat.
 Bring to a boil, then let it simmer for 6-7minutes, then turn off the heat and let it cool down.

-• Making the semolina cake: Melt the butter in the microwave or on the stove.
+• Making the semolina cake: Melt the ghee in the microwave or on the stove.

-• In a mixing bowl, combine the semolina and melted butter, then add the coconut and mix until well combined.
+• In a mixing bowl, combine the semolina and melted ghee, then add the coconut and mix until well combined.

 • Add to the previous mixture milk, sugar, and the heavy syrup mix until combined, then transfer the mixture into the baking pan.
 Cut the Basbousa using a knife (optional) and top it with some hazelnuts.